frederikvig/nyum/_recipes/picadillo.md

 ---

 > Continue cooking over medium heat, stirring occasionally, until the potatoes are ready.
 If the sauce thickens too much, you can add some more wine or a little bit of water.
+Add the lemon juice.
 Taste and adjust any seasonings: salt, pepper, cumin or additional olives/capers.

 ---